-Johnson’s ® is a company name that is familiar to most people, especially parents who care about their babies skin.
+Johnson’s ® is a company name that is familiar to most people.
 It’s a brand with products that have certainly stood the test of time and become trusted by mums, dads, caregivers, nurses, midwives, just to name a few.
 In actual fact, Johnson’s® has been setting the global standards in baby skin care for over 120 years.
 That’s why it’s so familiar and is continually used in so many hospitals and households today.

 Last week Boo (5 months old at the time) and I were given the opportunity to fly up to Sydney and attend a Johnson’s® ‘So Much More’ event.
 I wasn’t exactly sure what to expect, but I was eager to attend and listen to the selection of experts who were going to be speaking and be available to answer my questions.